Applying to the program

-Admission to the Community Health major is selective and the number of majors is limited.
+Admission to the Public Health major is selective and the number of majors is limited.
 There are two steps to becoming a major:

 Step 1: Pre-Major Application

-Students interested in applying to the major should first pre-major in Community Health.
+Students interested in applying to the major should first pre-major in Public Health.
 This allows students access to entry-level courses.
 You may sign up to become a pre-major as early as your freshman year; however, most students sign up during their sophomore year.
-A 2.50 GPA is required to declare Community Health as a pre-major, and a 2.50 GPA must be maintained until graduation from the Community Health Program.
-When students declare Community Health as a pre-major, they are assigned a Community Health faculty advisor.

-Pre-majors are strongly advised to complete Biology pre-requisites for BIOL 348 and 349 and Chemistry pre-requisites for CHEM 251 or 351 by the end of their sophomore year.
+Pre-majors are strongly advised to complete the pre-requisites for BIOL 348 and 349 and CHEM 251 (or 351) by the end of their sophomore year.

 Step 2: Major Application

 In addition to the application, the completion of (or concurrent enrollment in) one of the following courses is necessary: HLED 150, 151, 152, or 345.
 Fulfillment of the requirements does not automatically secure admission to the major.
-Community Health pre-majors are notified regarding acceptance into the major before fall quarter registration.
+Public Health pre-majors are notified regarding acceptance into the major before fall quarter registration.

-Please note: As a Community Health major, you must maintain a 2.50 GPA in all major courses to enroll in the required full-time internship at the end of the program of study.
-Also, Bio 348 & Bio 349 and Chem 251 (or Chem 351) are required before the senior year.
+As a Public Health Major, you must maintain a 2.50 GPA in all major courses to enroll in the required full-time internship at the end of the program of study.
+A grade of C or better is required for a student's major courses and supporting courses for majors.

 1. Public Health Major Application

 Transcripts from all colleges attended showing your previous and current course work are to be included with the application.
 Your transcripts do not have to be official.
-WWU transcripts can either be saved as a PDF or printed off Web4U and scanned.
+WWU transcripts can either be saved as a PDF or in the form of a screenshot of Web4U.

 3. Current Resume

-Present your education, volunteer and/or work experience, awards, certifications, and hobbies/interests.
+Present your education, volunteer and/or work experience, awards, and certifications.
+Applicants are encouraged to visit the Career Services Center https://www.wwu/edu/careers/resumes.shtml for guidance.